ChanukiSemini/Smart-Campus-Api/README.md

 ### Part 4.1 — Sub-Resource Locator Pattern Benefits

 Without the sub-resource locator pattern every nested path would be defined in one class.
-SensorResource would contain methods for listing sensors, creating sensors, fetching sensors, listing readings, and creating readings — growing into a large unfocused class.
-The locator pattern delegates responsibility — SensorResource handles sensor-level concerns and returns a SensorReadingResource instance for the /readings sub-path.
+SensorResource would contain methods for listing sensors, creating sensors, fetching sensors, listing readings, and creating readings (growing into a large unfocused class).
+The locator pattern delegates responsibility ,SensorResource handles sensor-level concerns and returns a SensorReadingResource instance for the /readings sub-path.
 Each class has a single clear responsibility, making both smaller and easier to maintain.

 ### Part 5.2 — Why 422 is More Accurate Than 404

 404 Not Found means the URL you requested does not exist on this server.
 But when a client POSTs a sensor with a non-existent roomId, the URL /api/v1/sensors absolutely exists.
 The problem is that the content of the payload references an entity that does not exist.
-422 Unprocessable Entity was defined precisely for this scenario — the request is syntactically valid JSON and the URL is correct, but the semantic meaning of the body is broken.
+422 Unprocessable Entity was defined precisely for this scenario .The request is syntactically valid JSON and the URL is correct, but the semantic meaning of the body is broken.
 Returning 422 gives the client developer a much more accurate signal.

 ### Part 5.4 — Security Risks of Exposing Stack Traces